 Want to send flowers?
 As we’ve posited, you don’t need a societally-approved reason (birthday, anniversary, apology) to do so.

 We’ve mentioned several online flower shops we like over the past few years.
-Below, we highlight some of those and why you should consider them today, tomorrow, on your anniversary, on Valentine’s Day or on a random Tuesday in March.
+Below, we highlight some of those and why you should consider them today, tomorrow, on your anniversary, for Mother’s Day, on Valentine’s Day or on a random Tuesday in May.
 Your recipient will thank you whenever they arrive.
 Also, we should note that several delivery services (DoorDash, Uber Eats, Instacart) and stores (Whole Foods) offer flower delivery as well.

 The Bouqs Co.

-A farm-direct, transparent-sourcing florist that offers flower subscriptions, frequent deals (like $20 off your first order), some same-day delivery and even fun collaborations (like a bouquet and vibrator combo, which, sadly, is sold out).
+A farm-direct, transparent-sourcing florist that offers flower subscriptions, frequent deals (like $20 off your first order), some same-day delivery and even fun collaborations.
 They offer the freshest bouquets you’ll find, based on our personal experience.

 The Best Bouquets to Order From 1-800-Flowers